cinnamon-bun/seasonal-hours-clock/README.md

 Local noon is at the top and local midnight at the bottom.

-The 4 seasons each have their own color.
+The 4 seasons each have their own color, and the "year" starts at UTC 00.
 Winter is blue, spring is green, etc.

 The faint innter text is the hour in UTC.
-The yellow line is the hour hand.
-In this screenshot it's 8:10pm local time, UTC 04, the Hour Of The Root.
+In this screenshot it's 1:30pm local time, UTC 21, the Hour Of Thunder.

+The colored pie chart in the middle shows daylight, dusk, and night.
+The hour hand also represents the sun.

 [seasonal-hours.ts](https://github.com/cinnamon-bun/seasonal-hours-clock/blob/main/src/seasonal-hours.ts) has a complete listing of hour names.